 Introduction

-Format all text using the styles.
-The final document for publication should be delivered in PDF format.
+Format all text using the the style of this document.
+Your final submission should be delivered in a PDF format.

 Preparation of the Document

-Author’s names should not include academic titles or descriptions.
+Authors’ names should not include academic titles or descriptions.
 Names of multiple authors should be separated with commas.
 Affiliations should be composed below the name or list of names and include town (if it is not already part of the affiliation itself) and country.
-Email contacts should be composed directly below the affiliations.
-Multiple affiliations should be marked with superscript numbers and composed in new lines as shown in this template.
+Email contacts should be listed directly below the affiliations.
+Multiple affiliations should be marked with superscript numbers and shown in new lines as shown in this template.

-Please don’t leave empty lines between paragraphs.
-Format longer citations as indented paragraphs, without quotes, and format short citations with double quotes and inline, such as “human synergy with the computer could leave way for individual expression and creativity” (Risset, 1979)
+Please don’t leave empty lines between paragraphs – this template already adds space between them.
+Format longer citations as indented paragraphs, without quotation marks, and format short citations inline with double quotes, for example, “human synergy with the computer could leave way for individual expression and creativity” (Risset, 1979)

 While some mental states, such as experiences, may be determined internally, there are other cases in which external factors make a significant contribution.
 In particular, we will argue that beliefs can be constituted partly by features of the environment, when those features play the right sort of role in driving cognitive processes.
 If so, the mind extends into the world.
 (Clark and Chalmers 1998)